RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Modified the add calculator I did yesterday into a BMI calculator using Express.
 Also started with a quiz app.
 **Thoughts:**

+### Day 47: December 11 2021

+**Today's Progress**: Started with a quiz app, still using project based tutorials to make me understand JavaScript.
+But I am very happy with the UI
+**Thoughts:**